jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ### Drill #1

-* comfortable set-up, the feet fairly close together, left toe turned out slightly, and weight just favouring the left side
+* Comfortable set-up, the feet fairly close together, left toe turned out slightly, and weight just favouring the left side.
 * Take the right hand off the grip and place it on the left shoulder.
 Get the sensation of left side control.
 Hold on the grip, while placing the right hand on the left shoulder simply raises the awareness of that area of the upper body.

 ![](./images/pitching_lesson_1.jpg)

-* make a simple swing, and focus being on controlling the motion with the turning of the left shoulder
+* Make a simple swing, and focus being on controlling the motion with the turning of the left shoulder
-* feel that the right hand pulls the left shoulder down and around into the backswing, setting off a chain reaction as the arm and hand respond, the left wrist cocking gently in response to the weight of the clubhead.
+* Feel that the right hand pulls the left shoulder down and around into the backswing, setting off a chain reaction as the arms and hands respond, the left wrist cocking gently in response to the weight of the clubhead.

 ![](./images/pitching_lesson_2.jpg)

-* feel the upper body paces the return journey, the left arm/hand following this momentum, the left wrist uncocking naturally and the clubhead collecting the ball in the process.
+* Feel the upper body paces the return journey, the left arm/hand following this momentum, the left wrist uncocking naturally and the clubhead collecting the ball in the process.
 There is no manipulation whatsoever in the strike.
 It is neutral as the left arm and body work in unison.
 * The shaft is seen to be leaning toward the target at impact.

 **The key here is that you feel and mobilise the muscles within the left shoulder to control the movement of the arms and, ultimately the club**